MATER LAKES ACADEMY

 The office front desk issues demerits earned for arriving late to school, late to class, uniform violations, or for discipline by the iPad automated office attendance system.
 Once a student receives any documentation from the automated office attendance system it is the student’s responsibility to read said document to determine if they have received a warning or a demerit.
 If the student receives a demerit, it is the student’s responsibility to remember they have earned a demerit in order to prevent being placed on the Benefits Revocation List for excessive demerits.

-Students that are not dissuaded from behavior which conflicts with school policies upon receiving any number of demerits, may have their punishments promoted to Saturday school or outdoor suspensions.
+Students that are not dissuaded from behavior which conflicts with school policies and upon receiving any number of demerits may have their punishments promoted to Saturday school or outdoor/indoor suspensions.

 Teachers may also issue their own detentions.
 These detentions are served with the teacher and are independent of the detentions mentioned above.